rakanjazzar-eng/holbertonschool-github-flow/README.md

-# jvvvvv Collaboration Workshop Repository
+hi# jvvvvv Collaboration Workshop Repository

 This repository is used in a workshop focused on learning collaboration practices with Git and GitHub using a document-based workflow.